projetoalfobre/a-geocat/_regions/0-global.md

 ---
 title: Global
-description: Datasets with a global or multicontinental focus. <br><br> Datasets are ordered by the last modified date.
+description: Datasets with a global or multicontinental focus.
 logo: img/regions/global.svg
 ---